A First Step Towards Runtime Analysis of Evolutionary Neural Architecture Search: Runtime Analysis

-The proof of Theorems~\ref{theorem:1+1_qbit_upper} and~\ref{theorem:1+1_qbit_lower} is similar to that of Theorem~\ref{theorem:1+1_onebit_upper}, i.e., dividing the optimization process into two phases.
+The proof of Theorems~\ref{theorem:1+1_qbit_upper} and~\ref{theorem:1+1_qbit_lower} is similar to that of Theorem~\ref{theorem:1+1_onebit_upper} and~\ref{theorem:1+1_onebit_lower}, i.e., dividing the optimization process into two phases.
 Each phase aims to find $x_{T_1}\in \chi_{b+c}$ and $x_{T_2}\in \chi_{b+c}^{a+b}$, respectively.
-However, the analysis of jumps is more sophisticated, because jumps across multiple layers (subspaces) can be achieved in each iteration when using the multi-bit mutation.
-We will use the additive drift analysis tool~\cite{he2001drift} to derive the expected runtime for these two theorems.
-To use it, a distance function has to be constructed to measure the current distance to the optimum.
-Then, we define two distance functions for the two optimization phases.
-Let $d_1(x)=(b+c)-i$ and $d_2(x)=(a+b)-j$ represent the difference between a solution and the optimum in terms of $i$ and $j$ values, where $i$ is the number of B/C-type blocks contributing to the fitness in solution $x$, and \new{$j$ is the number of A/B-type blocks contributing to the fitness minus the number of B-type blocks that negatively affect the fitness}.
-Then, we need to analyze the improvement on the distance to target state space (i.e., $\chi_{b+c}$ and $\chi_{b+c}^{a+b}$ for each phase) by one step.
-Finally, the upper/lower bound on the expected runtime can be derived through dividing the initial distance by a lower/upper bound on the improvement. \begin{proof}[Proof of Theorem~\ref{theorem:1+1_qbit_upper}] We begin by analyzing the first phase.
+Differently, the analysis of jumps is more sophisticated, because jumps across multiple layers (subspaces) can be achieved in each iteration when using the \new{global} mutation. \begin{proof}[Proof of Theorem~\ref{theorem:1+1_qbit_upper}] We begin by analyzing the first phase.
 After one mutation, the distance $d_1$ may either increase, decrease, or remain unchanged.
 Let $D_{1}^{+}$, $D_{1}^{-}$, and $D_{1}^{N}$ denote these events, respectively.
 The probabilities of these events occurring are as follows: (1) $2/9=P($add B/C-type block$) \leq P(D_{1}^{-})\leq P($add B/C-type block, or modify A-type block to B/C-type$)=1/3$, where the lower bound is held by the case that there is no A-type block; (2) $1/6 \leq P(D_{1}^{N})= P($modify a B-type block into C-type, or modify a C-type into B-type, or add/remove an A-type block$)\leq 1/3$, where the lower bound is based on the fact that there is at least one B or C-type block in any generation but may not have an A-type block; (3) $P(D_{1}^{+})=1-P(D_{1}^{-})-P(D_{1}^{N})$, thus $P(D_{1}^{+})\geq 1/3$.
 Then, we can get the lower bounds on the probabilities $P(D_{1}^{-})$, $P(D_{1}^{+})$, and $P(D_{1}^{N})$, which are abbreviated as $l_{1}^{-}=2/9$, $l_{1}^{+}=1/3$, and $l_{1}^{N}=1/6$, respectively.

 Now we analyze the expected one-step improvement $\Delta_1$ of the first phase.
 Let $\Delta(k)$ denote the expected one-step improvement, given that the number of mutation times is $k$ in an iteration.
 Then, we have $\Delta(k)\geq \sum_{u=1}^{k}\sum_{v=0}^{\min\{u-1,k-u\}} {k\choose u} {{k-u}\choose v}\cdot (l_{1}^{-})^u (l_{1}^{+})^v (l_{1}^{N})^{k-u-v} \cdot (u-v)$, where $u$, $v$, and $(k-u-v)$ are the number of mutation times in which the distance decreases by one, the distance increases by one, and the distance remains unchanged, respectively.
 Thus, we have